 Now I went through quite a bit of trouble to come up with this list.
 I’d appreciate it if you would at least share this blog with your friend.

-Shameful plugging aside, the list below includes PPTP VPN servers from Singapore, USA, Canada, UK, and few other countries.
+Shameful plugging aside, the list below includes PPTP VPN servers from Singapore, the USA, Canada, UK, and few other countries.

 Note: it’s still better to go for paid VPN services rather than gambling your luck with a free PPTP VPN server